TOP THINGS TO DO IN GREENWICH LONDON 2024

 TOUR GREENWICH FILMING LOCATIONS

 Another noteworthy filming location in Greenwich is the Royal Observatory, perched atop a hill offering breathtaking views of London.
 This historic site has been used in various productions, including The Theory of Everything which brought to life the story of renowned physicist Stephen Hawking.
-The juxtaposition of cutting-edge science against the timeless beauty of Greenwich’s landscapes creates a visually compelling setting that draws audiences into these captivating narratives.
+The juxtaposition of cutting edge science against the timeless beauty of Greenwich’s landscapes creates a visually compelling setting that draws audiences into these captivating narratives.

 FOLLOW A GREENWICH TREASURE HUNT